jobiols/odoo-env/README.md

 Changelog
 ---------
+- [0.4.5]   - Install_scripts now install python and docker
+- [0.4.4]   - Do not expose 8072 when using Nginx
 - [0.4.4]   - Do not expose 8072 when using Nginx
 - [0.4.3]   - No more rewriting config on update all
 - [0.4.2]   - Expose longpolling port in debug mode